noir-lang/noir/docs/docs/standard_library/logging.md

 std::print(person);

-std::println("Hello world!"); // Prints with a newline at the end of the input std::print("Hello world!");   // Prints the input and keeps cursor on the same
+std::println("Hello world!"); // Prints with a newline at the end of the input std::print("Hello world!");   // Prints the input and keeps cursor on the same line
 ```